Rose-ringed parakeet: Reproduction

 In northwestern India, Indian rose-ringed parakeets form pairs from September to December.
 They do not have life mates and often breed with another partner during the following breeding season.
 During this cold season, they select and defend nest sites, thus avoiding competition for sites with other birds.
 Feeding on winter pea crops provides the female with nutrients necessary for egg production.
 From April to June, they care for their young.
 Fledglings are ready to leave the nest before monsoon.

-Seasonal changes in testicular activity, plasma luteinizing hormone (LH), estradiol (E2), testosterone (T), and 5 α-dihydrotestosterone (5 α-DHT) were related to pair bond formation, nest building, nest defense, and parental behavior in free living Indian rose-ringed parakeets in northwest India (Krishnaprasadan et al., 1988).
+Seasonal changes in testicular activity, plasma luteinizing hormone (LH), estradiol (E2), testosterone (T), and 5 α-dihydrotestosterone (5 α-DHT) were related to pair bond formation, nest building, nest defense, and parental behavior in free living Indian rose-ringed parakeets in northwest India.
 The parakeets are able to reproduce in the winter because it allows them to avoid competing with other birds for nesting places, postpone having young during the monsoon season, and take use of the winter pea harvest, which provides the female with extra nutrients for egg formation.
-(Krishnaprasadan et al., 1988).
+Indian ring-necked parakeet supplements that contain calcium carbonate, vitamin D3, and other minerals and vitamins that support calcium absorption are often used by parakeet owners and breeders to prevent egg-laying problems and brittle bones.